aeinstein/vumeter/readme.md

-Fast and dirty VU-Meter with teensy lc
+Fast and dirty VU-Meter with NeoPixel LedStrips and teensy lc.